bentwheel/lgbtq-retirement-meps-analysis/README.md

-In this chart, I have chosen to add a third facet displaying distributions of Black-identifying individuals among additional cohorts which contain unmarried individuals in order to capture a visual representation of the Black marriage divide within this data.
+In this chart, I have chosen to add a third facet displaying distributions of Black-identifying individuals among additional cohorts which contain unmarried individuals in order to capture a visual representation of the Black marriage gap within this data.

 ### Income Level

 The following visualization compares our baseline and comparison cohorts against one another expressed in terms of total income across all family members divided by the applicable federal poverty level.
-The federal poverty level (FPL) is [an income measure generated each year by the US Department of Health and Human Services](https://www.healthcare.gov/glossary/federal-poverty-level-fpl) for the purpose of determining the eligibility of individuals and
+The federal poverty level (FPL) [an income measure generated each year by the US Department of Health and Human Services](https://www.healthcare.gov/glossary/federal-poverty-level-fpl) for the purpose of determining the eligibility of individuals and